frederikgeth/PowerModelsPrivacyPreserving.jl/README.md

 ### Using the built-in package manager first
 Install using the built-in package manager `(v1.3) pkg> add https://github.com/frederikgeth/PowerModelsPrivacyPreserving.jl.git`.
 Then put it in development mode through `(v1.3) pkg> add develop PowerModelsPrivacyPreserving`.
 Then you can point Github Dekstop to the julia dev folder.
 Go to  `File -> Add local repository ...`  in Github Dekstop and then browse to `~\.julia\dev\PowerModelsPrivacyPreserving`.

+### Package development in Julia
+See https://www.youtube.com/watch?v=QVmU29rCjaA for an introduction to package development in Julia.

 ## Core Problem Specifications